 What could Biology and Art possibly have to do with each other?
 Just about everything, according to Natalie Flemming ’18.
 A junior biology and art major at Wheaton, Natalie hopes to enter into a career in medical illustration after graduation.
-Watch this video to learn more about her liberal arts approach to the study of creation.

 Graduate student Steve Gaskin M.A. ’18 worked as a traveling hip hop artist with The Impact Movement prior to coming to Wheaton.
 In his post, Steve recalls how one professor reminded him of God’s purpose for him at Wheaton, despite initial discouragement as a racial minority.
-Watch this video to learn more about Steve and his work for Christ and his kingdom.

 The 2016-17 academic year marked the first of the new Christ at the Core curriculum, a liberal arts curriculum designed to foster a distinctly Christian understanding of the liberal arts.
 Freshman Class Vice President Octavia Powell ’20 was among the first students to study under the curriculum, and she says her First-Year Seminar class, Relationship to Creation, spoke directly to her passion for environmental issues.
 Describing her Wheaton experience as “attractive, beautiful, and graceful,” Octavia is happy to report that Wheaton has been “insurmountably better” than she ever could have imagined.